 We now have Minis, Junior Boys, Junior Girls, Senior Men and Senior Women running at John Oliver Park.
 We have grown from less than 60 club members in 2023 to almost 140 members so far in 2024.

-The Junior Boys had 60+ players for the U16 & U18 teams who competed in a successful fall season.
 The success was down to our coaches Brandon Bloomfield (Grandview Grizzlies) ,Kelvin Paddle (DSS) and Wayne Davis providing high quality instruction to a group of players who only wanted to be better.
-It will be exciting to see how much the fall club season will improve all the local High School rugby teams were are now affiliated with.

 Rugby in Delta is on the start of a big upswing.